 Real-time catastrophic failure prevention.
-Real-time monitoring of assets and plant, even with the use of predictive machine learning algorithms, need time and large data sets to be able to predict 100% accurately (it’s also a moot point as to whether this will ever be achieved).
-Therefore, using an AI + IoT platform, it’s possible to analyze the real-time data measures and implement fail-safe machinery shutdowns should a catastrophic failure be impending by understanding operational norms, the outcome of previous breaches of them and by being able to identify from real-time measures where recovery won’t be possible; directing machinery to shut down immediately via automated intervention.
+Real-time monitoring of assets and plant using a sustainability solution, even with the use of predictive machine learning algorithms, need time and large data sets to be able to predict 100% accurately (it’s also a moot point as to whether this will ever be achieved).
+Therefore, using a solution built on a Sustainability Performance Platform (SPP), it’s possible to analyse the real-time data measures and implement fail-safe machinery shutdowns should a catastrophic failure be impending by understanding operational norms, the outcome of previous breaches of them and by being able to identify from real-time measures where recovery won’t be possible; directing machinery to shut down immediately via automated intervention.

 Real-time employee, environment, asset & operations monitoring:

 Deliver proximity alerts + real-time Permit To Work.
 Many of the injuries and deaths that occur on mining sites are due to people being in the wrong place at the wrong time, doing something that they shouldn’t be doing (e.g. using a tool close to electric cabling), or through an unforeseen failure resulting in an action, such as inundation, gas explosion or rock fall.
-An AI + IoT platform enables you to, via the use of wearables and the real-time monitoring of environmental and mine conditions, aggregate data in real-time and identify when someone is going to come to harm, sending alerts and stopping machinery before an injury occurs.
+A sustainability solutions built on a Sustainability Performance Platform (SPP) enables you to, via the use of wearables and the real-time monitoring of environmental and mine conditions, aggregate data in real-time and identify when someone is going to come to harm, sending alerts and stopping machinery before an injury occurs.